QubitPi/management-blogs/docs/_posts/2020-09-02-spingboot-testing.md

 ### Setting Custom Configuration Properties

-Often, in tests it’s necessary to set some configuration properties to a value that’s different from the value in a production setting:
+Often, in tests it's necessary to set some configuration properties to a value that's different from the value in a production setting:

 ```java